asdfasdffawef/fluxbox-menus/README.md

 ## Caveats

--Submenus can only be named from the desktop entry spec "categories" -If not using debian (the update-alternatives system) x-terminal-emulator should be changed to your favourite terminal program
+-Submenus can only be named from the desktop entry spec "categories"<br>
+-If not using debian (the update-alternatives system) x-terminal-emulator should be changed to your favourite terminal program<br>
--Code is old old school compact double dereference hell
+-Code is old old school compact double dereference hell<br>